 COMBINE YOUR TITLE WITH YOUR PERSONALITY

-The first sentence, I attach my personality and title.
-I’m the most direct, supportive and motivated life and business coach that you will ever meet!
+In the first sentence, I attach my personality and title.
+I’m the most direct, supportive, and motivated life and business coach that you will ever meet!
 Doesn’t that sound attractive?!
 The key to the first sentence is to express your personality traits and make good use of adjectives.
 Are you happy?
 Are you motivated or are you detail oriented?
 Are you friendly?
 Are you kind?
 Are you patient?

 If you are a health and wellness coach, you can say, “I’m the most compassionate, friendly, and loving health and wellness coach you’re ever going to meet.”
 Right away somebody goes, “Oh, I want to work with somebody like that.”